List of highest-grossing Japanese films: Highest-grossing films in Japan

-Highest-grossing Japanese films by year
+Highest-grossing films by year

 Up until 1999, the Japanese box office was most commonly reported in terms of distributor rentals, which was equivalent to approximately half of the total gross receipts at the Japanese box office.
 Since 2000, the Japanese box office has been reported in terms of total box office gross receipts.
 The worldwide gross figures for anime films were also not reported prior to 1997.
 As such, there are two tables.
 The first table shows the distributor rentals, gross receipts (if known) and box office admissions in Japan up until 1996, while the second table shows the worldwide gross revenue since 1997.